davidaltman920/visual-argument-2025spring/README.md

 * Use at least 3 layers
 * Use at least 1 tool beyond select, move, and text
 * Use non-default commit messages that say what's changing (and maybe even why)
+* Meet deadlines and requirements from the assignment page (see: reflection with screenshots and at least 500 words, project title in README)

 ### Aspirational Inspirations